kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Case Discussion Prompt

-What happens when a model fails publicly.
+What happens when a model fails publicly
-Who owns the decision.
+Who owns the decision
 Who bears the cost

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.